 These are just a small sampling of the many different bread scoring patterns you can choose from when baking.

 One Mile Bakery

 You can find some intricate bread scoring designs at One Mile Bakery, a U.K.-based bread-making and bread-delivery service dedicated to teaching others how to bake their own delicious homemade, handmade breads and beer.
-They have a blog detailing how you, at home, can make all bread types on your very own.
+In addition, they have a blog detailing how you, at home, can make all bread types on your very own.

 How to Score Bread